samarthdd/k8s-compliant-kubernetes/README.md

 7. Make sure that record in AWS Hosted Zones are configured properly.

+It takes approximately 3-4 minutes for `adaptation-service`, `archive-adaptation-service`, and `event-submission-service` to settle in `Running` state.
+Meanwhile they will restart several times (approximately 5 times) and be in `CrashLoopBackOff` and `Error` states.

 ## Testing ICAP service

 To test the ICAP service run the following command: